microsoft/node-request-light/README.md

 ![Test Status Badge](https://github.com/microsoft/node-request-light/workflows/Tests/badge.svg)

 A lightweight request library intended to be used by VSCode extensions.
-- supports NodeJS and browser main entr points
+- NodeJS and browser main entry points
-- supports proxies: Use `configure` or `HTTP_PROXY` and `HTTPS_PROXY` env variables to set the proxy address.
+- proxy support: Use `configure` or `HTTP_PROXY` and `HTTPS_PROXY` env variables to configure the HTTP proxy addresses.

 ```ts
 import { xhr, XHRResponse, getErrorStatusDescription } from 'request-light';